As the title implies, loving your bedroom is so important for many reasons.

-The only problem is that we are having a hard time decorating the walls because the back of the bed faces the corner of the walls so any suggestions would be welcomed.
-Overall, we love the new arrangement, it makes it cozier and I have noticed that I am sleeping better because I am not right next to our cheap windows.
+The only problem is that we are having a hard time decorating the walls because the back of the bed faces the corner of the walls so I would welcome any suggestions.
+Overall, we love the new arrangement; it makes it cozier, and I have noticed that I am sleeping better because I am not right next to our cheap windows.

 I do want to show you our curtains: